This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 You are required to be part of a community service group.

-Those groups are made up of the following (each group has a Chair chosen as the leader):
+These groups are made up of the following (each group has a chair chosen as the leader):

-They are honesty, open mindedness, willingness, humility, caring, responsibility, objectivity, & gratitude
+They are honesty, open-mindedness, willingness, humility, caring, responsibility, objectivity, and gratitude.

 (You can use the acronym HCROWHOG)

-(II) the eight common thinking errors.
-They are Absolutes, I can’t, rhetorical questions, demands, statement of fact, loaded words, blaming, awfulzing (which is a made up word)
+They are absolutes, I can’t, rhetorical questions, demands, statement of fact, loaded words, blaming, and awfulizing (which is a made-up word).

 (You can use the acronym BADLIARS)

-(III) the eight criminal thinking errors, which are mollification, entitlement, cut-off, sentimentality, super optimism, cognitive indolence, discontinuity, & power orientation.
+They are mollification, entitlement, cut-off, sentimentality, super optimism, cognitive indolence, discontinuity, and power orientation.

 Unit purity, that’s basically the nice way of them saying that nobody’s allowed in the unit unless they’re in RDAP.